-My pedagogical practice is driven by the desire to create an innovative, inclusive, and student-centered learning environment; one that is shaped by enthusiasm, begins from student’s own experiences, pushes students to question their basic beliefs, and challenges them to critically engage with the world.
-To achieve these aims I incorporate experiential learning processes in my courses to make visible the often invisible relations between individuals, social systems, and ecological systems.
+My pedagogical practice is driven by the desire to create an innovative, inclusive, and engaged learning environment; one that is shaped by enthusiasm, begins from student’s own experiences, pushes students to question their basic beliefs, and challenges them to critically engage with the world.
+To achieve these aims, I incorporate experiential learning processes, autobiographical term papers, and civic engagement assignments in my courses to make visible the often invisible relations between individuals, social systems, and ecological systems.

 In Introduction to Sociology students breach social norms, perform content analysis of violence and sex on TV, learn about socialization and the class structure through board games, and experience institutional discrimination through in-class activities.